department-of-veterans-affairs/vets-api/docs/setup/running_docker.md

 it may be necessary to rebuild the `vets_api` image using the following command:

+- `make down` - Stops all docker services.

 - `make rebuild` - Rebuild the `vets_api` image.

+- `make docker-clean` - Removes all docker images and volumes associated with vets-api.